My name is Otto Kokstein, and I am a student in the Czech Republic with the goal of studying nuclear engineering in the future.

 Content

-What will be localized
+What is localized

 Almost every in-game text, for example: